kubermates-org/kubermates.github.io/content/docs/2025-06-30-expanding-digitalocean-s-role-based-access-controls-with-custom-roles.md

   \ (like Viewer, Billing Viewer, etc. ) that may not work for you.
 Now, users can\
   \ define more detailed custom permissions that target specific resources and needs.\
   \ For example, a user may only need read access to Droplets, but write access to\
   \ Kubernetes.
-Hear what a DigitalOcean customer had to say about using custom roles.\
+Hear what a DigitalOcean customer had to say about using custom roles."
-  \ This customer is a Co-founder of a revenue management company: â\x80\x9CCustom\
-  \ roles helped me bring my team onto the platform without granting blanket access."
 ---
 Open the original post ↗ https://www.digitalocean.com/blog/introducing-custom-roles